saramagliacane/saramagliacane.github.io/content/authors/admin/_index.md

     url: https://ivi.uva.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an assistant professor at the University of Amsterdam, and since 1 March 2026 I will be also a full professor at Saarland University.
+bio: I'm a full professor at Saarland University and part of the Amsterdam Machine Learning Lab at the University of Amsterdam.
 I work on causality, causal representation learning and causality-inspired ML.

 # Interests to show in About widget
 interests: